Face Reconstruction Transfer Attack as Out-of-Distribution Generalization: Experiments

 \subsection{Comparison with Previous Works}

 We compare our method with state-of-the-art feature-based face reconstruction methods including NBNet \cite{mai2018reconstruction}, LatentMap \cite{dong2021towards}, Genetic \cite{dong2023reconstruct}, GaussBlob \cite{razzhigaev2020black}, Eigenface \cite{razzhigaev2021darker}, FaceTI \cite{shahreza2023face}, and QEZOGE \cite{park2023towards}.
 For FaceTI \cite{shahreza2023face}, we used StyleGAN2 and our face encoders for reproduction.
 As shown in Tab.~\ref{table:result_sar} and Tab.~\ref{table:result_iden}, overall previous methods are effective on seen encoders, but the performance drastically drops on unseen encoders.
 EigenFace \cite{razzhigaev2021darker}, FaceTI \cite{shahreza2023face}, and QEZOGE \cite{park2023towards} show better performance compared with other works, however, tend to show lower performance compared with our method and the results highly fluctuates depending on the type of seen encoder.
 In contrast, our method outperforms for both seen and unseen cases.
 Our SAR and identification rate results are close to real face images on seen encoders while \textbf{outperforming previous works with a large margin on unseen encoders for every dataset while depending less on the type of seen encoder}.
 Additionally, results tested on unseen encoders shown in Tab.~\ref{table:result_sar} and Tab.~\ref{table:result_iden} present that our method achieves OOD generalization on unseen encoders successfully.
+We additionally attack SOTA face recognition systems AdaFace \cite{Kim_2022_CVPR}, CurricularFace \cite{Huang_2020_CVPR}, and ElasticFace \cite{Boutros_2022_CVPR} in Tab.~\ref{table:result_sota_fr_systems}.